Easy Access vs Fixed Rate: how to choose the right savings account in 2026

 When easy access wins

-- Emergency fund: You need this accessible — that's the whole point
+- Emergency fund: You need this accessible — that's the whole point.
+The helps work out a target amount based on your monthly expenses

 - Saving for something in <12 months: Holiday, car, etc.